Nonsmooth frameworks for an extended Budyko model: Acknowledgements:

-\textbf{Acknowledgements:} This research was supported in part by the Mathematics and Climate Research Network and NSF grants DMS-0940366, DMS-0940363.
+This research was supported in part by the Mathematics and Climate Research Network and NSF grants DMS-0940366, DMS-0940363.
 AB was also supported in part by the Institute for Mathematics and its Applications with funds provided by the National Science Foundation.
 We thank the members of the MCRN Paleoclimate and Nonsmooth Systems seminar groups for many useful discussions, especially Mary Lou Zeeman and Emma Cutler.
-We also thank Andrew Roberts for his suggestions relating to the formulation of the problem.
+We are also grateful to Mike Jeffrey, Rachel Kuske, Andrew Roberts, and the anonymous referee for their insights and suggestions.